nhinsch/katacoda-scenarios/up-and-running-with-serverless/05-first-deploy.md

 ./upload.sh "<stage-name>" testimage.jpg
 ```

-Give s3 a few seconds to process, and then open up the url printed out by the upload script.
+Give S3 a few seconds to process, and then open up the URL printed out by the upload script.